demee/9to5programming/_drafts/ember.md

     }
 }
 ```
 That always made sense to me.
-If we don't delete the `id` form the `query` object, it ends up being added to the URL's query params when requestiong the data.
+If we don't delete the `id` form the `query` object, `id` ends up being added to the URL's query params when requestiong the data.

 ```javascript
 	//somewhere in the model() hook